jaythad13/Mathematikezettelkasten/Linear algebra done right --- ladr/notes/The Riesz representation theorem.md

 $$
 for some $u \in \mathcal{P}_2(\bb{R})$ with some inner product.
 Unlike the previous example, we can't just take the inner product given by the integral of the product of functions over $[-1, 1]$ and $u = \cos{\pi x}$ since $\cos{\pi x}$ is not a polynomial.

+### Riesz representation theorem

-The next theorem shows us that we can always find a way to write a functional as an inner product of the input with some fixed vector $u$, even in examples like the previous one where there is no obvious choice for $u$.
+The Riesz representation theorem shows us that we can always find a way to write a functional as an inner product of the input with some fixed vector $u$, even in examples like the previous one where there is no obvious choice for $u$.

 ##### _theorem:_ Riesz representation theorem